dwade521/codeding/README.md

-# There one at all
+# There no one at all
 from django.db import migrations, models import django.utils.timezone